Mentec: M100

 The M100, a redesign of the 11/93, was the last of Mentec's J-11 based processor boards.
-It ran the J-11 chipset at 19.66 MHz, and had four on-board serial ports, 1-4 MB of on-board memory, and an optional FPU.
+It ran the J-11 chipset at 19.66 MHz, and had four on-board serial ports, 1–4 MB of on-board memory, and an optional FPU.
 The M100 was a somewhat tidied up and faster re-design of the M90.

 Some late models incorporated a daughter card with a Xilinx part which replaced the DLARTs and implemented a FIFO to prevent overruns for OEM applications.
 A small number of late models also incorporated an SRAM daughter card which replaced the on-board DRAM.

 M11

 The M11 was a microcoded implementation of the PDP-11 instruction set done from scratch, Mentec announced, describing it as a processor upgrade board replacement for the M100.
 It was based around two Texas Instruments TI8832 ALUs and a TI 8818 microsequencer.

 One of the ALUs was used as the processor ALU while the second was used to implement the memory management unit.
 An Intel i960 processor was used to load the microcode, perform floating point (in IEEE format) and provide ODT.
 The 4 DLARTs of the earlier M100 were emulated on a single Xilinx part.
 All of the memory (both microcode and PDP-11 main memory) was implemented using SRAM.
 While not of any significant effect in the field it suffered from the fact that it used a large number of microcode controlled drivers onto tri-state buses, which made developing microcode somewhat hazardous.

 The M11 design was implemented in VHDL and fully simulated using Mentor Graphics QuickSim II with behavioural language models for both the Q-Bus and console UART.
-It ran patched versions of the Digital PDP-11/23 CPU diagnostics on the simulator before any hardware was constructed.
+It ran patched versions of the DEC PDP-11/23 CPU diagnostics on the simulator before any hardware was constructed.

 M1

 The M1 was a processor upgrade board, done as an ASIC re-implementation of the M11's implementation of the PDP-11 instruction set.
 Despite being an ASIC implementation it was also fully microcoded.
-The M1 used an Atmel 0.85 μm ASIC for 5V operation.
+The M1 used an Atmel 0.85 μm ASIC for 5 V operation.